canonical/oem-qa-tools/API/GoogleSheet/README.md

-# Google
+# GoogleSheet API

-Goole is a tool to communicate with all of the service of Google.
+GoogleSheet API is a tool to communicate with the Google Sheet.

 For example, you can access project book (google sheet) via this tool.